 - Non-White public high school graduates are already 69% of all of California’s public high school graduates, and will increase to 74% of the total by 2032, even though the number of Hispanic graduates will decline by 52,000 (12%).

-Additionally, the California State University (CSU) System; CSU Fresno; CSU Fullerton; CSU Long Beach; CSU Northridge; CSU San Diego; California State Polytechnic University, Pomona; Sonoma State University; and the University of California, San Diego are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues, and engage in resource sharing The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The California Community Colleges Chancellor’s Office, Cerritos College, and Modesto Junior College are members.
-The Forum and the Alliance held a joint annual meeting in 2016 in Missoula, Mt.
-The 2017 Forum annual meeting is in Salt Lake City, while Long Beach, CA, is the location of the 2017 Alliance meeting.
+The California State University (CSU) System; CSU Fresno; CSU Long Beach; CSU Monterey Bay; CSU Northridge; CSU San Marcos; Sonoma State University; and the University of California, San Diego are members of the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues, and engage in resource sharing The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
+The California Community Colleges Chancellor’s Office and Cerritos College are members.

-The WICHE Mental Health Program has been minimally active in California over the past several years.
-During FY13, WICHE facilitated a learning community of providers engaged in integrated behavioral and primary healthcare, while in FY15 we conducted trainings around improved community-based services to veterans in Truckee.
-In June 2015, WICHE facilitated a provider training focused on suicide prevention at the annual conference of the California Rural Indian Health Board.
+The WICHE Behavioral Health Program has been somewhat active in California over the past several years.
+In FY15 staff conducted trainings around improved community-based services to veterans in Truckee, while in June 2015, WICHE facilitated a provider training focused on suicide prevention at the annual conference of the California Rural Indian Health Board.

 The Master Property Program (MPP) helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 million.
+Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $93.4 billion.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
-California Institute of Technology, Fresno Pacific University, Southwestern Law School, and the University of South Los Angeles are participants in MHECare.
-In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase from competitively bid purchasing agreements to reduce costs on a range of hardward and software products and services.
+California Institute of Technology and the University of South Los Angeles are participants in MHECare.
+In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase from competitively bid purchasing agreements to reduce costs on a range of hardware and software products and services.